chrishengler/twaddle/docs/functions.md

 ### Case

-The case function, `case`, sets a
+By default the output of Twaddle retains capitalization from the input and in the case of [lookups](lookups.md) from dictionary entries.
+The case function, `case`, changes this.
+It sets a [capitalization strategy](capitalization.md).
-[capitalization strategy](capitalization.md).
 It requires one argument:

 `[case:<strategy>]`

-`strategy` is the capitalization strategy to use
+`strategy` is the capitalization strategy to use.

+The capitalization strategy affects the entire sentence from the point it is applied, it is not restricted by e.g. [blocks](blocks.md).
+To cancel the effect of a capitalization strategy, apply `[case:none]`.

 ### Regular Expressions